Iasion: Mythology

 At the marriage of Cadmus and Harmonia, Iasion was lured by Demeter away from the other revelers.
 They had intercourse as Demeter lay on her back in a freshly plowed furrow.
-When they rejoined the celebration, Zeus guessed what had happened because of the mud on Demeter's backside, and out of envy killed Iasion with a thunderbolt.
+When they rejoined the celebration, Zeus guessed what had happened because of the mud on Demeter's backside, and out of envy, killed Iasion (his own son) with a thunderbolt.
 In one account, his death was caused by his impiety to the statue of Demeter instead.
 Servius, in his commentary upon Virgil's Aeneid, states that Iasion was killed by his brother Dardanus, whereas Hyginus attributes his death to horses.
 Ovid, in contrast, says that Iasion lived to an old age as the husband of Demeter.

 Some versions of this myth conclude with Iasion and the agricultural hero Triptolemus then becoming the Gemini constellation.